Geography of Mesoamerica: Southern Maya highlands

-Oaxacan
+Oaxaca

-The Fish region has been one of the most diverse since the Mesoamerican epoch.
+The Oaxacan region has been one of the most diverse since the Mesoamerican epoch.
 It is a completely mountainous territory, marked by the Sierra Madre del Sur and the Mixteca shield.
 It includes a portion of the Balsas River basin, characterized by its dryness and complicated geographical relief.
 Its river beds are shallow and of small capacity.
 In this sense, it appears much like Central Mexico.

 There were two principal scenarios in the cultural history of the Oaxacan people.
 On the one hand, the central Valley of Oaxaca saw the development of the Zapotec culture, one of the most ancient and well known of the Mesoamerican region.
 This culture was developed by the chiefdoms that controlled the arable land (which was very fertile, albeit dry) of the small valleys of Etla, Tlacolula, and Miahuatlán.
 Some of the first examples of great architecture in Mesoamerica were in this region, for example, the ceremonial center of San José Mogote.
 The hegemony of this center in the Valley region passed into the hands of Monte Albán, the Classic capital of the Zapotec.
 The fall of Teotihuacán in the 8th century CE permitted the great heights achieved by the Zapotec culture.
 However, the city of Monte Albán was abandoned in the 10th century CE, and gave way to a series of regional centers that fought among each other for political dominance.

 The other principal scenario was that of the Mixtec region, which lies to the west of the Central Valley.
 The Mixtec region has also been occupied since prehistoric times.
 It has an extremely mountainous terrain of variable altitude, rising to more than 3000 m.
 The climate varies from mountainous and temperate to tropical and dry, and rain is generally scarce.
 There is little running surface water, and presently, a good part of the area has become alarmingly deforested, a result of the ground-clearing agricultural practices of the ancient inhabitants of the region.